EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/deploy_guides/MacOS_TFLite_Guide.md

 ```

 ## Step 3.
 Move TFLite Model into Directory
 Next, take the custom TFLite model that was trained and downloaded from the Colab notebook and move it into the {username}\tflite1 directory (replacing {username} with your home directory name).
 If you downloaded it from Colab, it should be in a file called `custom_model_lite.zip`.
-(If you haven't trained a model yet and just want to test one out, download my "bird, squirrel, raccoon" model by clicking this Dropbox link.)
+(If you haven't trained a model yet and just want to test one out, download my "change counter" model by clicking this [Dropbox link](https://www.dropbox.com/scl/fi/4fk8ls8s03c94g6sb3ngo/custom_model_lite.zip?rlkey=zqda21sowk0hrw6i3f2dgbsyy&dl=0).)
 Move that file to the {username}\tflite1 directory.
 Once it's moved, unzip it using:

 ```
 tar -xf custom_model_lite.zip